The thin projection formed on a forging by trimming or when the metal under pressure is forced into hairline cracks or die interfaces.

 The relative ability of material to deform without fracturing, rupturing, or developing flaws.
 Also describes the resistance to flow from deformation.
 See also Formability.

 The process of working metal to a desired shape by impact or pressure in hammers, forging machines (upsetters), presses, rolls, and related forming equipment.
+A wide variety of forging services in which custom forgings are manufactured are offered by companies in the USA.
+Terms related to types of custom forging you may see referred to in the industry include closed die forging, impression die forging and drop hammer forging.

 A wrought metal slug used as forging stock.